 Analyzing all buildings under construction where apartment size data was available, we identified projects in 33 cities out of 92 which are already expanding floorplans to build more spacious apartments compared to what they built in the past five years.
 On average, the space added ranges from 267 extra square feet in Everett, WA to one more square foot in West Palm Beach, FL.

 It’s also worth noting that these are just the cities where floorplan size information was available as of May 2021 for projects under construction.
 As such, it’s quite possible that the trend will be confirmed in even more locations as more data becomes available and developers have more time to adjust their construction plans.

-Meanwhile, other cities are also building larger apartments for rent: Kirkland, WA with 211 extra square feet, Scottsdale, AZ with 208 more square feet and Midland, TX with 182 additional square feet, on average.
+Meanwhile, other cities are also building larger apartments for rent: Kirkland, WA is upsizing by 211 extra square feet, Scottsdale, AZ by 208 more square feet and Midland, TX by 182 additional square feet, on average.